 The statute of limitations for these claims may use dates such as medical

 appointments as evidence towards the discovery of an injury.

-that workplace injuries are generally covered regardless of who was responsible.
+workplace injuries are generally covered regardless of who was responsible.
+However, there

-However, there are restrictions in place and workers may not purposely
+are restrictions in place and workers may not purposely injure themselves

-injure themselves in order to collect benefits.
-Similarly, there are other
+in order to collect benefits.
+Similarly, there are other situations, such

-situations, such as being intoxicated while on the job, which may disqualify
+as being intoxicated while on the job, which may disqualify an employee

-an employee from receiving benefits.
-In return for receiving workers’
+from receiving benefits.
+In return for receiving workers’ compensation

 are covered, such as a slip and fall accident.
 However, coverage extends

 to most injuries in the workplace such as repeated action injuries, including